Startrail1016/ETH-Beijing/ideas/MCP-ideas.md

-# Real-World Use Cases for Base MCP
+# About Real-World Use Cases for Base MCP

 ![Base MCP](../public/SendUSDC.gif)